-Bokeh is created by a combination of the lens and aperture.
+In photography anything that is outside the ‘Depth of Field‘ will be blurred.
+The way the lens renders individual points of light that are out of focus, and the quality of the blur, is ‘bokeh’.
+This Japanese word meaning blur or haze is pronounced BOK-kay.
+The blur is created by a combination of the lens and aperture setting resulting in part of the image being out of the depth of field.
 The lens creates out of focus areas of the image when the circle of confusion is large enough to cause the sharpness to be lost.
 The aperture forms the shape of the circles of confusion.
-Its shape determines the shape of the light beams that pass through the lens.
+Its shape determines the shape of the light beams that are focused on the image sensor.

-Good quality blur can be a very pleasing part of an image, or it can be simply ignorable.
+Good quality blur can be a very pleasing part of an image, or it can be simply of no interest.
 In either case it creates an atmosphere and can modify the content of the picture in a positive or negative way.
-As a controllable aspect of photography it is a way to affect the viewers understanding of the image.
+Consequently, as a controllable aspect of photography it is a way to affect the viewers understanding of the image.

 The picture above was taken, out of focus, with an eight second exposure at night.
 All the bright highlights are shown as ‘circular’ spots (except the ones that merge or were moving lights).
 Bokeh is often visible around strong highlights like light sources.
 Many people assume that these highlights are the bokeh.
-In fact bokeh is not only the highlights.
+In fact it is not the highlights.
 Any out-of-focus blur exhibits bokeh.
 The highlights are only more prominent because of the intensity of the light that created them.

 Bokeh tends to form a circle only when the aperture is at it widest.
 In some photographic lenses when the aperture is at its widest the iris is withdrawn behind the circular fixed aperture set into the diaphragm.
 At other aperture sizes the iris blades form the shape of the aperture and they do not form a perfect circle.
 Instead the blades form a shape which has sides corresponding to the number of blades.
-It is this shape which forms the bokeh shape of the most prominent highlights.
-In the picture above, taken at f8, if you look carefully, you can see that the bokeh of the highlights have eight sides (click here to see the image enlarged).
+It is this which forms the shape of the most prominent highlights.
+In the picture above, taken at f8, if you look carefully, you can see that the highlights have eight sides (click here to see the image enlarged).
 This lens has circular bokeh at f 1.2 (wide open).

 The tendency that bokeh has to form near circles is because of the shape of the aperture.
 However, it is possible to create bokeh of different shapes.
 For example, cut a heart shape into a piece of card and held on the front of the lens.
 Now shoot an image that will create bokeh.
 You will produce heart-shaped bokeh highlights.
 This Google images page on ‘shaped bokeh‘ demonstrates the point.

 It is the way that bokeh looks that gives it its character.
 Each spot of light in a photograph is really a tiny near-circle.
 The aberrations in the lens never allow a perfect point of focus.
 So it is the look of the point of focus that provides the quality of the bokeh in the image.
 Of course, depending on your view point and the type of image you want to produce, the quality of the bokeh may be important.

 Comments, additions, amendments or ideas on this article?
 Contact Us